pankaja-shree/mongo101/readme.md

 * Result of find operation returns a cursor object.
 * Use the data only when required.
 In `var cursor = db.collection('companies').find(query)`, without callback in find, the statement only describes the query.
 In this case find creates a cursor object but doesnt perform the operation unless a request to any document is made (through cursor.forEach).
 Data is streamed through cursor only when asked for.
 Whereas using toArray with find returns all the documents in one go.
 * For including projection, chain a call to project on the cursor.
 This adds additional detail to the query.
-Eg: `cursor.project(projection)`
+Eg: `cursor.project(projection)` or `find(query, projection)`
 * In cursor.forEach method, there are 2 callbacks as arguments.
 In the 1st argument, the callback is called for each document returned by it.
-When cursor is exhausted with all documents in all the batches or when there's an error, the 2nd callbsck is executed.
+When cursor is exhausted with all documents in all the batches or when there's an error, the 2nd callback is executed.
 * In case of massive docs, using forEach with cursor, only batch of documents are returned at a time.
 Results in faster operation and reduced bandwidth consumption.
+* Stringifying the `_id` is different in mongo shell and node driver.
+In mongo shell, the `_id` is of type `ObjectId` whereas in node, its just a hex number.